sbdchd/.dotfiles/README.md

 ## Notes

-Git username and email must be set
+The default git username and email should be changed

 ```bash
 git config --global user.name